 It was a bit of a reunion week in that sense.
 Former state Representative Merrill Beyeler joined Jen Smith and me for dinner in Salmon.
 He is doing well, always thinking up new ideas to benefit the ranching world and the land.
 Merrill was responsible for my joining the Rinker Rock Creek Ranch effort.
 My friend and former Committee Chair Lou Lunte now works with his wife Cindy at Silver Creek.
 They came by the cabin with their boss, Erica, last night to visit.

 Of every land trust person with whom I’ve met, I’ve asked for their top organizational priorities.
 Lou’s answer encapsulated why I’m in this work (and probably why we get along so well): preserving and stewarding the land, and using collaboration between diverse interests to solve difficult problems.
 I miss working with him – he’s a true statesman.

 I hadn’t seen Lou for some time (and had never met Cindy and Erica).
 It’s clear they both, his wife and his boss, contribute to the fact that he’s looking relaxed and happy.
 His life has slowed down considerably since he moved to the Preserve.
-He enjoys working with his hands (and his brains).
+He enjoys working with his hands (as much as he enjoys working with his brains – maybe more).
 He and Cindy were originally hired to run the Preserve about thirty years ago.
 They built the log cabin where they now live.
-They’ve come home.
+They’ve come home to Silver Creek.